 - When traveling, do not pick flowers, weeds, or plants to take home from you

-- Verify plants you are buying for your yard and garden are not invasive
+- Verify that the plants you are buying for your yard and garden are not invasive

 - Drive on established roads and trails